UsernameIsAlreadyTakenForReal/D.R.E.E.N.A./README.md

 ## *Pre- stuff that you need:*
 - Blender or convertor for .blend files if you want to change the 3D models;
 - A 3D printer.
-Project was printed with via Ultimaker Cura 4.8.0, with PLA
+Project was printed with Ender 3 Pro, via software Ultimaker Cura 4.8.0, with PLA 1.75mm grey material, with 0.16mm step
 - Arduino IDE, really.
 Project was created with Visual Studio 2019 and vMicro
 - .blend files go big or go home.
 Need LFS: https://git-lfs.github.com/